Changing Lives Since 1934

 The Lighthouse grew and became more diversified, making the belts, mops, machine gun slings, cargo tie-down straps, loose-leaf binders, U.S. Army ground troop helmet suspension assemblies, disposable safety vests and bottled lotion soaps and shampoos.
 In 1978, following the amendment of the Wagner-O’Day act in 1971, Texas established the Texas Council on Purchasing from People with Disabilities, to encourage state and local agencies to also purchase available products from agencies that serve disabled employees.

 In 1996, the government contracted with the Austin Lighthouse to begin storing and distributing trouser belts.
 In the 3,000 square-foot basement, TAB workers set up shop and eventually stored and shipped 63 different items to points all over the country.
 Within six months, the little warehouse operation ran out of space, and moved into a 16,000 square-foot leased space on Silver Dollar Circle, where it operated until 2001.
 Then, our mission grew again with the addition of 3,500 new items.
-We secured a lease in a newly constructed building in the South Park II business park, requiring 50,000 square feet for the job.
-The number of stock items continued to grow, exceeding 4,500 items.
+We secured a lease in a newly constructed building in the South Park II business park, requiring 50,000 square feet for the

 With over 175 workers, the Austin Lighthouse had outgrown the manufacturing facility on Manchaca Road and acquired new space on Business Center Drive in Southeast Austin, which is still in operation today.